RobotLocomotion/pytorch-dense-correspondence/doc/tutorial_getting_started.md

 ## Step 3: Build the docker image

-We have a dedicated separate page for how to build a docker container for this project.
+We have a dedicated separate page for how to build a docker image for this project.
 See [here](https://github.com/RobotLocomotion/pytorch-dense-correspondence/blob/master/doc/docker_build_instructions.md), and when you're done, head on back to this page.
-While the docker image is building (may take a handful of minutes), you can start on the next step.
+While the docker image is building (will take a handful of minutes), you can start on the next step.

-## Step 4: Make sure that the permission of .torch are for your user
+## Step 4: Make sure that the permissions of .torch are for your user

 This one-line script will ensure this is OK: